altwajre/hello-akka/resources/docs/02-general-concepts/04-supervision-and-monitoring/README.md

 system.actorOf(supervisor, name = "echoSupervisor")
 ```

+#### Example 3:
 - The `akka.pattern.BackoffOptions` can be used to customize the behavior of the back-off supervisor actor.

-#### Example 1:
 - Requires the child actor to send a `akka.pattern.BackoffSupervisor.Reset` message to its parent:
     - When a message is successfully processed.
     - This will reset the back-off.